Finally answering one of my most frequently asked questions: how do bloggers make money?

 And last but not least, you have to discuss payment!
 Whenever people tell me they’re surprised that brands pay bloggers, I always break it down for them.
 If a brand wants to use traditional marketing methods, like putting an ad in a magazine, that requires a lot of money and resources.
 They need to find a location, hire models/photographer/stylist/art director, get props, etc. And then they ALSO need to purchase the ad space on top of that.

 Bloggers essentially do all of that work for them, and companies will pay for that premium content.
 Sure, a blogger might not reach as many people as Food & Wine or InStyle would, but they will reach a targeted audience.
 And if the brand collaborates on a blog post instead of just social, that’s also evergreen content!
 In other words, potential customers can find it through google searches long after it’s initially posted.
-The brand can also use the photos you produce to use on their own social media channels most of the time, too.
-Win win!
+The brand can also pay for usage rights to use your work on their own social media channels, websites and more.

 My point is, when done correctly, influencer marketing can be really great for both parties.
 It’s a fun, creative, and effective way to get the word out about cool brands doing cool things.